 Job coaches are very skilled in making their presence as unobtrusive as possible.
-They are likely to be around quite a lot to start with - but this is very helpful to the employer in getting the intern/apprentice trained up to do the job and ironing out any teething issues.
-As the intern grows more confident, the job coach will begin to withdraw although will do some light-touch monitoring and be available to intern/apprentice or employer if additional support is needed (e.g. if employer introduces new or more challenging tasks).
+They are likely to be around quite a lot to start with - but this is very helpful to the employer in getting the Intern/Apprentice trained up to do the job and ironing out any teething issues.
+As the Intern grows more confident, the job coach will begin to withdraw although will do some light-touch monitoring and be available to Intern/Apprentice or employer if additional support is needed (e.g. if employer introduces new or more challenging tasks).

-Will I face some kind of equality/discrimination challenge if I don't recruit the intern at the end?
+Will employers face some kind of equality/discrimination challenge if they don't recruit the intern at the end?

-Employers are not obliged to recruit the intern at the end of the internship.
+Employers are not obliged to recruit the Intern at the end of the Internship.
 This is the ideal outcome but is not always possible.
-Employers are only expected to recruit the intern if there is a vacancy and the intern is the best candidate for the job.
-Providers will expect them to apply their normal recruitment procedures - with reasonable adjustments to the process as required, as for any disabled job applicant.
-The Disability Confident scheme supports employers to make the most of the talents disabled people can bring to your workplace.
-Being Disability Confident could help you discover someone your business just can't do without.
+Employers are only expected to recruit the intern if there is a vacancy and the Intern is the best candidate for the job.
+Providers will expect them to apply via their normal recruitment procedures - with reasonable adjustments to the process as required, as for any disabled job applicant.